isomerpages/gb-assist/pages/solutionrepo/solution1428.md

 ---
-title: UNIPRO RETAILPOS STANDARD VER 14.01 Version-OUTLET
+title: Simplr Warehouse Management and Simplr Sales Management Version 6-On Premise (5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1428
 ---

 #### Description

-Unipro's RetailPOS Standard Ver .14.01  is an effective end to end web based Retail Management Solution.
-The suite of applications provides retailers with a real time view of their operations, and centralised control enables effective and faster decision-making.In-Store transactions are replicated to the Head Office, allowing quick decision making without any delays in day to day operations.
-Data is stored in a cloud hosting and report generation form cloud storage.
+Simplr is an easy-to-use, intuitive mobility solution for distribution management, distributor management and warehouse management.
+The comprehensive field sales-force automation solution optimises productivity, efficiency and provide management with real-time information and visibility in the sales distribution.
+The solution integrates your distribution network with data capture at every node to optimise resource utilization and provide a macro view of the supply chain.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_UNIPRO_20190004_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SIMPLR_20200181_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria